5 - Policies & Procedures Agreement

 Clothing

-- Children should come to school in comfortable play clothes that they can move quickly in at all times.
+1. Children should come to school in comfortable play clothes that they can move quickly in at all times.
 We try to use smocks during messy activities, but practical play clothes are recommended.
 Each child must bring a complete set of extra seasonal clothes in a zip-lock bag.
 The bag and clothing must both have the child’s name in a permanent marker or sticker.
 These are either kept at school or returned to parents when and if used.
 If we use them during the day, we kindly request that you replace the extra set of clothes the next day.

-- Each child must have a pair of slippers at school.
+2. Each child must have a pair of slippers at school.
 These remain at school.
 We'd like to ask you to purchase slippers with a hard surface and minimal decoration (Acorn Slippers and Foam Treads are some examples).
 Practice having your child put on and take off slippers before the first day of school.
 For the playground, we strongly encourage sneakers or soft-soled shoes that are easy for the child to put on and take off.
 Velcro makes your child’s day a lot easier.

-- Weather changes quickly in Colorado; we go outside EVERY DAY!
+3. Weather changes quickly in Colorado; we go outside EVERY DAY!
 Please ensure your child is equipped with waterproof boots, mittens, hats, snowsuits, and possibly an extra sweater.
 All of these should be labeled.
 If the weather becomes extremely cold or excessively hot, the staff will make a safety decision to stay inside.

 Communication

 Our program thrives on excellent communication and collaboration.
 Please call the director for emergencies, text with items that require a time-sensitive response, and email with less urgent concerns/questions.
 You are also welcome to schedule an appointment with the Director for a face-to-face conversation if desired.
 Your child’s teacher’s first responsibility is the care and safety of all children.
-Since we are a small school, we ask that talks be set up for when the teachers are not actively teaching or “on duty.”
+Since we are a small school, we ask that talks be scheduled when the teachers are not actively teaching or “on duty.”
 Even a “quick” question in the parking lot can distract a teacher enough to endanger the children in their care.
 Therefore, curbside and entryway conferences are discouraged.
 These times are not enough time to give you the undivided attention to your concerns that your family deserves.

 Conferences